 Foster to Adopt

-IS THIS THE RIGHT ANIMAL FOR ME?
+IS IT THE RIGHT FIT?

 If a dog is not already in a foster home, we allow adopters the opportunity to foster the dog which they are interested in adopting.
 This means you would be allowed to house a dog temporarily to see if you think it is a good fit.
 Fostering-to-adopt also gives you an advantage in that you would be first in line to adopt the dog.
 Often, this is the best way to adopt our most highly adoptable dogs, because they tend to get adopted very quickly.